Athena Blair RNEmail: email@example.comRoom Number: 432Health Occupations InstructorBuilding Phone: 314-776-3300

 Course Description: This 10 week course introduces the student to the world of health care.
 This course will expose students to healthcare science skills and attitudes applicable to healthcare including the concepts of health, wellness, and preventive care.
 The changes in healthcare delivery systems and the subsequent impact on healthcare delivery for individual consumers is explored and evaluated.

 Patient Care Practicum; Certified Nurse Assistant (CNA) 12th grade

-Course Description: The state approved course requires the individual to complete 75 hours of classroom training, 100 hours of on-the-job training and successfully complete a two part final examination.
-The two part final examination includes a written (or oral) and practicum examination.
-Students will be receive a certification from the state of Missouri and be eligible to work as a CNA right of out of high school.
+Course Description: The state-approved course requires the individual to complete 75 hours of classroom training, 100 hours of on-the-job training and successfully complete a two-part final examination.
+The two-part final examination includes a written (or oral) and practicum examination.
+Students will receive a certificate from the state of Missouri and be eligible to work as a CNA right of out of high school.
 Employment opportunities for CNA’s primarily include long term care facilities, home care and hospitals.

 - First semester focus is emphasized on theory and learning patient care skills.

 - Second semester students attend clinicals (internship) 2 days per week at a long-term-care facility to obtain the required 100 hours of patient care on-the-job training.

 Professionalism: Gateway STEM high school is a state approved training site in accordance with The Department of Health and Senior Services.
 We expect our CNA students to adhere to the guidelines expected of any other Missouri state-approved training site.
 Program uniforms, professional behavior and academic achievement are expected.

 - Recommendations from three teachers